 5 Thanksgiving Foods That Are Bad For Dogs

 It is really hard to resist a begging dog when he or she wants to eat what you are eating.
-You know the look, that sweet face looking at up at you, hoping for a handout, or that some of whatever it is you are eating, drops on the floor.
+You know the look, that sweet face looking up at you, hoping for a handout, or that whatever it is you are eating, drops on the floor.

 Turkey is not such a bad thing for your best friend, but turkey bones are, and so is the skin.
 I totally get the little bones being hazardous, but I had no idea about the turkey skin.
 Think about it, chances are the turkey you prepare is seasoned.
 Your dog does not have a sophisticated pallet.
 Dogs don't care about spices, and they should not be eating them.
 Onions and garlic in particular can be very toxic for dogs.
 Butter is also a no go too.